Oscar Micheaux: Early life and education

 After being "swindled out of two dollars" by an employment agency, Micheaux decided to become his own boss.
-His first business was a shoeshine stand, which he set up at a wealthy African American barbershop, away from Chicago competition.
+His first business was a shoeshine stand, which he set up at a wealthy African-American barbershop, away from Chicago competition.
 He learned the basic strategies of business and started to save money.
 He became a Pullman porter on the major railroads, at that time considered prestigious employment for African Americans because it was relatively stable, well paid, and secure, and it enabled travel and interaction with new people.
 This job was an informal education for Micheaux.
-He profited financially, and also gained contacts and knowledge about the world through traveling as well as a greater understanding for business.
+He profited financially, and he also gained contacts and knowledge about the world through traveling as well as a greater understanding for business.
 When he left the position, he had seen much of the United States, had a couple of thousand dollars saved in his bank account, and had made a number of connections with wealthy white people who helped his future endeavors.

 Micheaux moved to Gregory County, South Dakota, where he bought land and worked as a homesteader.
 This experience inspired his first novels and films.
-His neighbors on the frontier were predominately blue collar whites.
+His neighbors on the frontier were predominately blue-collar whites.
 "Some recall that [Micheaux] rarely sat at a table with his blue collar white neighbors."
 Micheaux's years as a homesteader allowed him to learn more about human relations and farming.
 While farming, Micheaux wrote articles and submitted them to the press.
 The Chicago Defender published one of his earliest articles.
 His homestead failed and he was forced to sell it in 1911.
 The next year, he began his publishing career when Woodruff Press of Lincoln, Nebraska published The Conquest.
 He began work on a second book, The Forged Note, and from 1914 to 1918 traveled among Lincoln, Gregory County, and Sioux City, Iowa marketing his work.
 While in Sioux City, he lived in and was influenced by the West 7th Street neighborhood where the town's African-American community had a strong presence.